prasadrenukdas/wawa-jr/README.md

 project using a TypeScript source that includes environment variable configuration, linting, and testing with sensible defaults.

+## Base App
+The `master` branch includes a base for an app that can be built off of for most projects.
+Some initial modifications will be required:

+1. `App.ts` and `registerScreens.ts` will need to be modified to set up the navigation scheme for the app.

+???

+### Example App
+**Check out the `example` git branch to see the example app.**

+This repository comprises an example app with the following functionality:

+* A homepage where you can search Github for a username
+* A user page that displays information for the searched user:
+ * Their icon, name, etc.
+ * A back button to return home to search

+This lays out the intended project structure including screens, view components, actions, reducers, data models, epics (for Redux Observable) / side effects, tests, etc.

+The example app also has the recommended default dependencies with examples of how to use them.

+You can build off of the example app, but you will probably remove the existing source home/user directories and modify the App component a bit.
+You can use the `master` branch as a better baseline.

 ## Installation
 Requirements:
 * `yarn` 1.3.2